12. The on-site inspection

 - any other evidence they may wish to highlight to the inspector

 During the inspection, the inspector must share emerging findings about the scheme’s strengths and weaknesses with the manager so that they fully understand the issues.
-As a minimum, the inspector usually speaks with the registered manager at the end of day one to share emerging findings.
+As a minimum, the inspector usually speaks with the registered manager during the inspection to share emerging findings.
 They normally set out what they intend to consider later in the inspection so the manager can prepare or direct inspectors to any specific information or evidence required.

 Shortfalls that could have an immediate impact on the safety of staff, children or young people are brought to the attention of the manager, or the senior member of staff on duty, as soon as the inspector has identified the problem.